department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/onboard-tools-va-contractors.md

 To work on the Veteran Tools Platform, each team member needs access to the VA Github organization and access to DSVA Slack channels.

 Here's how to get started:
+  * *Tip*: This step should be completed by a single person on behalf of the whole team.

 * [Request access to Github and Slack](#request-github-and-slack-access)
 * [Understand your access](#understand-your-access)